openaps/openomni/README.md

 cd openomni
 pip install -e .
 ```
-** note: you may need to add 'sudo' before the pip install line if you are using a system python install
+** Note: You may need to add 'sudo' before the pip install line if you are using a system python install.

 =======
-##### ** Please note the below is notes about a project created to better understand how the omnipod communicates **
+##### ** Please note the details below are related to a project created to better understand how the omnipod communicates **

 #### Stay Up to Date!